-I have to admit to cheering silently on the side.
 Like many, I’m a fan of the physicality of books.
 I want to hold a book and lift it up, flip the pages back and forth and let my son and daughter hold the book to do shared reading at times.
 I know you can do shared reading with an eBook, but there’s something about the feel and smell of a book that I can’t seem to move away from.
 What’s really bugging me about the whole eBook issue though, are several reports that eBooks miss some of the vital links needed for establishing good reading skills.

 Are eBooks good for children?

 The New York Time’s Motherlode section points to a study that found that student’s reading comprehension was higher when they read paper books.
 They also found that young readers ‘often skip over the text completely, rather engaging with the book’s interactive visual features.’
 Children end up seeing the book, not reading it.
 An exception is a great digital books site I came across recently.
 Digital Leaf publish paperback books and book apps – so you can read the book and access the app too.
 This partnership makes a lot of sense and if it encourages children to read more – everyone is a winner.

 eBooks Go Further